-Another weird thing is that in fake antivirus folder a new .exe file appeared with a name "filesystemscan.exe".
-At this point 8 fake antivirus samples were left out of all 14 before the test.
-And one new executable file was created by one of these fake programs.
+Another rather weird observation was that within the fake antivirus folder, a new '.exe' file appeared with the name 'filesystemscan.exe'.
+At this point, just eight fake antivirus samples remained from the fourteen at the outset of the test.
+A new executable file was created by one of these fake programs.

-After about 5 minutes the situation was stable, hard drive sound was still terrible, but mouse moved and I was able to work with computer, but it was VERY slow.
-After clicking Internet Security icon Windows told me that the shortcut is broken and file isecurity.exe is missing.
-I tried to run task manager again and was surprised that it was not disabled and none of the running malware processes killed it.
-CPU load was spiking from 10% to 100% all the time.
+After approximately 5 minutes, the situation was relatively stable.
+Although the hard drive sound remained terrible, the mouse moved and I was able to work with computer.
+It was, however, VERY slow.
+After clicking the Internet Security icon, Windows reported that the shortcut was broken and the file isecurity.exe was missing.
+I managed to run the Task Manager, surprised that it was not disabled by the running malware processes.
+The CPU load was continually spiking from 10% to 100%.

-My test was about coming to disappointment.
-None of the fake antiviruses showed up and none of them tried to scan my computer for errors.
-So, I decided to repeat the test with the remaining samples on my fake antivirus folder and with this newly created one.
-When all files were selected and ENTER was pressed, task manager showed permanent CPU load of 100% and after about half a minute blue screen of death appeared and my computer restarted by itself.. :(
+My test was about to reach a disappointing conclusion.
+None of the fake antiviruses appeared and none of them attempted to scan my computer for errors.
+Undeterred, I decided to repeat the test with the remaining samples within my fake antivirus folder and with the newly-created one.
+When all files were selected and ENTER pressed, Task Manager displayed a permanent CPU load of 100% and after approximately 30 seconds, a blue screen of death appeared.
+My computer restarted itself.. :(

 And finally.. the winner is....
 Security Sphere 2012!

-When my old PC was trying to boot Windows again, I thought why none of the fake antiviruses showed up.
-But when I heard that windows start-up sound and saw that my desktop background had been changed to a solid blue color, I realised there was hope.
+When my old PC was trying to boot Windows again, I wondered why none of the fake antiviruses had appeared.
+When I heard the Windows start-up sound and observed that my desktop background had been changed to a solid blue color, I realised there was hope.
 Despite my reservations, we would have a winner of the Fake Antivirus Competition!
-And sure enough, Security Sphere 2012 showed up scanning my PC and displaying fake errors.
-The test came to success and now i know, that the most scaring and "best" fake antivirus is Security Sphere 2012.
+And sure enough, Security Sphere 2012 appeared - scanning my PC and displaying fake errors.
+Finally, the test was a success and I can confirm that the most scary and 'best' fake antivirus program is...
+Security Sphere 2012!